acasin3/news-client/README.md

-# Consume REST API Using PHP Curl
+# Consume REST API

 For simple projects, there is no need to use a framework to consume REST API's.
 For this project, the [top-headlines](https://newsapi.org/docs/endpoints/top-headlines) endpoint of the https://newsapi.org API will be used.

+Initially, API calls will be made using CURL.
+Then, code will be refactored to add a wrapper around the CURL.

+As file structure is not the focus of this repository, html and php files will all be in the root.

 ## Pre-requisites